 Also I graduated from the Toronto School of Traditional Chinese Medicine with an Acupuncture program.
 I had been practicing Acupuncture in the TSTCM clinic and the Dorothy Lea Hospice for one year, during my search for my own approach to health diagnostics and Feng Shui knowledge.
 I continue to study Chinese Metaphysics every day under coaching sessions with my Masters.
 I successfully pose my approach in treatments mixing Chinese Arts knowledge – from medicine to FengShui.
 I love taking care of people and helping them to get better inner and outer wellness because I believe all energies are connected.
 I can focus on your dreams, and I can help you to create a unique path – from strong health to better life using all my knowledge and experience.
 My passion is to inspire people and encourage them to be health and successful.
 Let’s meet and work together!

 I was born in Hong Kong and was privileged to be exposed to both Traditional Chinese Medicine (TCM) and Modern Western Medicine at an early age.
 It was embedded in my everyday life when we spoke about which vegetables are cooling and which fruits are warming.
 As a child, I was often sick and required frequent visits to the hospital.
 However, it was not until my teenage years through experiencing excruciating back pains that I discovered the “miracles” of TCM.
 At the time, the back pains were so severe I could not stand or walk for long periods of time without rest.
 Eventually, my mother found a TCM practitioner in Chinatown through a friend and I visited him every day for two months.
 Little did I know that those two months were to change my life forever.
-Years later, I enrolled in the Toronto School of Traditional Chinese Medicine.
+Years later, I enrolled into the Toronto School of Traditional Chinese Medicine.

 Traditional Chinese medicine (TCM) is based on over 5,000 years of ancient Chinese medical practices that include various forms of herb medicine, acupuncture, cupping therapy, gua sha, massage (tui na), exercise (qigong), and dietary therapy.